malkh1/Elevator_project/README.md

 - At the top right on the Github page, click the green button "code"
 - Choose "Download ZIP"
 - Open the ZIP, and a folder that has been downloaded will open
-- Open your favourite IDLE (set up instructions are targetted towards Eclipse)
+- Open your favourite IDE (set up instructions are targetted towards Eclipse)
+- In eclipse select File-> Open Projects from File System
+- Select the Directory of where the project folder is located
+- Click Open then Finish
+**To run the application**
+- Navigate to the "src" folder, click on "Scheduler"
--
+- Click "Run"
+The application should now execute
+**To **

 ### 📄 GENERAL USAGE NOTES
 **requests.txt**